ApryseSDK/pdftron-react-native/API.md

 Name | Type | Description
 --- | --- | ---
-pageNumber | integer | the page number for the target crop box.
-It is 1-indexed
+pageNumber | integer | the page number to be set as the current page; 1-indexed

 Returns a Promise.